-As Australia looks to strengthen ties with new territories and the globalization of the world continues to change the way businesses view and project growth, relations between Indonesia and Australia are at an all-time high.
+As Australia looks to strengthen ties with new territories and the globalization of the world continues to change the way businesses view and project growth, Indonesian-Australian trade opportunities are at an all-time high.
 The Indonesia-Australia Comprehensive Economic Partnership Agreement is projected to fuel hundreds of millions of dollars in growth between the two countries.

-Indeed, despite the size of their economies and prime location, Australia and Indonesia have a relatively modest trading relationship, with two-way trade at $16.8 billion in 2017-18.
-In the coming years, however, that figure is expected to snowball.
+Indeed, despite the size of their economies and prime location, Indonesian-Australian trade opportunities are relatively modest, with two-way trade at USD$16.8 billion in 2017-18.
+In the coming years, however, that figure is expected to snowball, meaning canny investors could be in for a windfall.

 Firms can capitalize on the territories’ growing trading relationship to maximize return on investment and boost their bottom lines.
-Learn some of the biggest trade opportunities available to businesses in Australia and Indonesia.
+Learn some of the biggest Indonesian-Australian trade opportunities available at the moment, and if you need help understanding how to incorporate a company in Indonesia, we can help with that too.

 Indonesian / Australian Trade – Agricultural Opportunities